 Wrexham Family Information Service can provide you with information to help you make the best choice for you and your child.
 There are many different childcare options for you and your family to choose from and these may change over the years as your needs change.

-All childcare provided for more than 2 hours a day for children up to the age of 12 must be registered by Care and Social Services Inspectorate Wales (CSSIW).
+All childcare provided for more than 2 hours a day for children up to the age of 12 must be registered by Care Inspectorate Wales (CIW).

 Types of registered childcare include:

 Applications are now open for the expansion of the Childcare Offer for all of Wrexham from January 2019!

 We are pleased to announce that the Welsh Government Childcare Offer for Wales will be rolled out to all wards in Wrexham from January 2019.